 - Children can drown in seconds; do not turn away to answer the phone or focus on something else.
 Do not assume that a child in trouble will be able to make noise to alert you.

 - Always check the pool first if a child is missing.

 Lakes and rivers

-- Children under the age of 3 or children who cannot swim should always be wearing a PFD in or around water.
+- Children under the age of three or children who cannot swim should wear a life jacket or personal flotation device (PFD) in or around water.
 Young children should always be within arm's reach.

-- Put children on the buddy system so that if one is in trouble, the other can call for help.
+- Put children on a buddy system so that if one is in trouble the other can call for help.